To content

 Module INF-BSc-AF-EC-108 (mostly identical with INF-BSc-308), Prof. Dr. Christian Janiesch

-(currently in the SS, set to move to the WS in WS23/24)
+(currently in the SS, moves to the WS in WS24/25)

 Economic, organizational and technical fundamentals of business process management based on the process life cycle: process identification, business process modeling, process survey, process analysis, process improvement, process technology and process monitoring.